kcossifos/Portfolio/FloridaCanvasJS/README.md

 # Florida CanvasJS

 ## Descripition
 This application informs a user about the state of Florida and the top five cities in the state.
 The information is displayed by using a bar graph and clickable icons.
-The following coding languages were used to build this application CanvasJS, jQuery, CSS, and HTML with a foundation frameowkr.
+The following coding languages were used to build this application CanvasJS, jQuery, CSS, and HTML with a foundation framework.
 In additon, this application has music playing in the background.
 To view this application go to [FloridaCanvasJS](https://kcossifos.github.io/Portfolio/FloridaCanvasJS/index.html)

 ## CanvasJS
 CanvasJS is a powerful and light weight Charting Library built on top of HTML5 & JavaScript, that includes numerous amount of features.
 For more information and to download CanvasJS click [here](http://canvasjs.com)